Virgin Gorda

 • Devils Bay

-Devil’s Bay is yet another picture perfect beach on Virgin Gorda.
-Usually a little quieter than the Baths, and with a good stretch of white sand to relax on, it’s a beautiful spot to spend an hour or two sunbathing.
-It’s also a great base from which to explore the wonderful snorkeling opportunities around the rocks, caves and boulders of The Baths.
+Devil’s Bay is yet another picture-perfect beach on Virgin Gorda.
+It’s usually quieter than the Baths and has a good stretch of white sand to relax on.
+It’s an idyllic spot to spend an hour or two sunbathing.
+It’s also a convenient base to explore the fascinating snorkeling opportunities around The Baths’ rocks, caves, and boulders.

 • Fisher’s Cove